↑

 “I would tell others that if their other parent is the primary caregiver, to make sure that they are getting enough help either from you, a skilled nurse or assistant or when appropriate, hospice care.”

 There are numerous pressures and emotions while caregiving.
-Making sure there is plenty of help and support is a terrific strategy to help caregivers conquer being lonely or jealous.
+Maintaining plenty of help and support is a terrific strategy to help caregivers conquer loneliness or jealousy.

-Caregiver loneliness is an effect of social isolation, especially when the care receiver becomes the only conversationalist.
-Getting out with friends, or just with people is one of the best ways caregivers conquer being lonely.
+Caregiver loneliness affects social isolation, especially when the care receiver becomes the only conversationalist.
+Getting out with friends or people is one of the best ways caregivers conquer loneliness.

 Unfortunately, caregivers lose their flexibility.
 The increasingly demanding care requirements make it hard to plan an outing.
 Inflexibility is particularly the case if the care receiver has dementia or has periods of hallucinations.

-People stop calling as they perceive you are unable or unwilling to take a break.
-Although it is harder to get out of your home under these circumstances, there are a couple of things you can do.
+People stop calling because they perceive you are unable or unwilling to take a break.
+Although it is harder to leave home under these circumstances, there are a couple of things you can do.

 1. Allow people (preferably ones you know) into the home to provide care and respite.
 Connect again with social networks (refer to your list) or contact local providers to find appropriate services.
-These short-time services are affordable and sometimes can be free or at less cost than you expect.
+These short-time services are affordable and sometimes free or less expensive than expected.

 2. Call your friends and social connections.
-Set up a couple of potential meeting times for coffee or a short outing.
-Prepare them that you may have to reschedule but set up respite care so you CAN GO.
+Set up some potential meeting times for coffee or a short outing.
+Prepare them that you may have to reschedule, but set up respite care so you CAN GO.

 “What is the best way to help caregivers conquer being lonely or jealous?
 I’d say let them pick you up, listen to you and care.”